radical-lab/radical-lab.github.io/README.md

 (vegan)
 (organic)
 (recyclable)
+…
+deadend = unconditionally false; iprefer reversible backtracking ∨ irreversible pruning game theory ∨ botanical nomenclature
+…
+under the hood; a symbol is a list of symbols is a list of numbers like shyamscript

 mexican tacos
 * [x] can of s/diced/whole/ tomatoes (vegan, organic, recyclable; they stir into it post-cooked really well; well, well enough)